cynlik/techdot-backend/README.md

 The API will be accessible at http://localhost:3000.

+## Web Services
+The getUserCountry function within this project utilizes the IP Geolocation API to retrieve the country name based on the provided IP address.
+This functionality is particularly useful for determining the user's location for language customization within the application.

+Setting Up API Access
+To use this functionality, you'll need an API key from [IP Geolocation](https://ipgeolocation.io/).
+Follow these steps to obtain your API key:

+#### 1. Create an Account:

+    Sign up for an account on IP Geolocation.
+    After registration, access your dashboard and locate your unique API key.

+#### 2. Environment Configuration:

+In the project's environment variables or configuration file (src/config or .env), set the IPGEOAPI variable to your API key.

+Example: IPGEOAPI=YOUR_API_KEY

+API Location in the Project
+The API functionality is contained within the src/api/services/geolocation.ts file.
+Here, you'll find the getUserCountry function utilizing Axios to interact with the IP Geolocation API, fetching the country name based on the provided IP.

 ## API Features
 ### Categories
 The categories segment electronic products into distinct sections, simplifying the user's exploration of computer peripherals, household appliances, etc.